Quantum corrections to frame-dragging in scattering amplitudes: Discussion

-As a final remark, the difference of the GFR angle \eqc{eq:Faraday_rot_ang_4} is robust against redefinitions; it is invariant under the mass redefinition $m \to m \, (1 + \# \frac{\w\hbar}{m})$ or the impact parameter redefinition $b \to b \, (1 + \# \frac{Gm}{b} + \# \frac{\hbar}{mb} )$, where $\#$ are $\CO(1)$ $c$-numbers.
+Moreover, the difference of the GFR angle [\eqc{eq:Faraday_rot_ang_4}] is robust against redefinitions; it is invariant under the mass redefinition $m \to m \, (1 + \# \frac{\w\hbar}{m})$ or the impact parameter redefinition $b \to b \, (1 + \# \frac{Gm}{b} + \# \frac{\hbar}{mb} )$, where $\#$ are $\CO(1)$ $c$ numbers.
 The former is relevant since on-shell mass and classical mass can be different~\cite{Brandhuber:2021eyq}.
+The latter is relevant since the definition of $b$ may change due to geometry of the kinematics~\cite{Bern:2020gjj}, and since it is ill defined at the wave-packet scale ($\frac{\hbar}{m}$ is the Compton wavelength).

+However, it would be premature to conclude from the findings that the equivalence principle is violated, as the tension may be resolved under scrutiny.
+One possibility is that the difference [\eqc{eq:Faraday_rot_ang_4}] is a tidal effect induced by the finite size of the wave-packet, for which the equivalence principle need not hold.
+The other possibility is that the equivalence principle only constrains outcomes of experiments, which are subject to the resolving power of the experimental apparatuses.

-The latter is relevant since the definition of $b$ may change due to geometry of the kinematics~\cite{Bern:2020gjj}, and since it is ill-defined at the wavepacket scale ($\frac{\hbar}{m}$ is the Compton wavelength).
-Whether the conclusions of this work, which are based on calculations of a single quantum of electromagnetic/gravitational wave scattering from a point source, still apply for classical waves described by coherent states~\cite{Cristofoli:2021jas} would be a subject of future studies.
+For the former possibility, the difference should depend on the size of the wave-packet, which in turn is determined by the massless particle's wavelength $\l = \w^{-1}$.
+While the quantum suppression factor $\frac{\hbar}{m b}$ in \eqc{eq:Faraday_rot_ang_4} does not depend on $\l$, the wavelength dependence could be hidden in the reference scale $b_0$.
+For the latter possibility, the difference should be compared with the theoretical bound on the resolution for the deflection angle and the polarization direction.
+Understanding how the reference scale ($b_0$ or $\th_0$) of the logarithms is determined would be necessary for exploring any of the considered possibilities, and a more thorough analysis is needed before a definite conclusion could be made.
+Whether the conclusions of this work, which are based on calculations of a single quantum of electromagnetic/gravitational wave scattering from a point source, still apply for classical waves described by coherent states~\cite{Cristofoli:2021jas} would be another subject for future studies.